Karthikeyan-V-git/Ubuntu-Server-Config/README.md

 - Use any tools like Ventoy / Power ISO / Linux Inbuilt service for creating a USB bootable device.
 - AFter completion boot into the bootable device through bootmenu / changing the boot priority
 - Go through basic installation procedure [ Language / Internet Access / Server name / User name and Password (Make sure to note these credentials ).
-- Choose "Entire Disk Option" - Storage allocation
+- Choose "Entire Disk " option - Storage allocation
 - Select Install "Open SSH" - for secure remote acesss.
 - Wait for the completion and reboot the system alongwith removing the bootable device.
 - You will be directed to CLI of the server login.